Employer of Record

 • Ensure that payments are received through bank transfer or Benefit to safeguard your rights.

-• A reminder for registered workers: Document your services via the Service Agreement Portal for a seamless payment process.
+• Registered workers should document their services via the Service Agreement Portal for a more transparent payment process.

 Enrollment Steps